-Mixing is very strong in animals like ourselves, leading to either very little equilibrium variance among groups or the steady leaching away of variation (see the model by Rogers, 1990).
+"Groups" here are defined by the scale at which helping behavior benefits other individuals.
+Behaviors that aid brothers and behaviors that aid entire ethnic groups are both governed by this fact.
+However, common descent maintains genetic variation among kin groups, while variation among large groups is much harder to sustain.
+Mixing is very strong in animals like ourselves, leading to either very little equilibrium variance among large groups of individuals or the steady leaching away of variation (see the model by Rogers, 1990).
 If learning forces like conformity effectively reduce mixing of cultural variants, then variation among groups can remain high enough to support group selection.
 There is nothing heretical about this statement.
 W. D. Hamilton himself saw kin selection as a special case of this general condition (see Hamilton, 1975).
 The key issue in any model of the evolution of altruism is what forces are available to maintain variation among groups.